-Combination of Signal Regions
+Combination of Signal Regions - Simplified Likelihood Approach

-If the experiment provides a covariance matrix together with the efficiency maps, signal regions can be combined.
-This is implemented in SModelS v1.1.3 onwards, following as above the simplified likelihood approach described in CMS-NOTE-2017-001.
+If the experiment provides information about the (background) correlations, signal regions can be combined.
+To this end, CMS sometimes provides a covariance matrix together with the efficiency maps.
+The usage of such covariance matrices is implemented in SModelS v1.1.3 onwards, following as above the simplified likelihood approach described in CMS-NOTE-2017-001.